-- 8.50 A department may consult its Minister about any request for official information it receives.
-A department should consult its Minister if the request relates to Cabinet material, because such material relates to his or her activities as a Minister.
-It should be clear that the department is consulting rather than providing the request for the Minister's information, and sufficient time should be allowed for the Minister's office to raise any concerns about the proposed decision.
-The decision on how to respond to the request must nonetheless be made by the department, in accordance with the Official Information Act.
-It is good practice for Ministers and departmental chief executives to agree on how consultation arrangements on Official Information Act requests will be handled generally. - 8.51 Departments should consider whether the information requested of them is more closely connected with the Minister's functions (as set out in paragraph 2.22).
-If so, the request should be transferred to the Minister under section 14 of the Official Information Act (see paragraph 8.34).
-For example, a request should be transferred if it is for information that relates to executive government decision-making functions, or for information that could, if released, prejudice the Minister's ability to perform these functions. - 8.52 On being consulted, the Minister may take the view that information that the department considers should be released, should not be released.
+- An agency may consult its Minister about any request for official information it receives.
+An agency should consult its Minister if the request relates to Cabinet material, because such material relates to their activities as a Minister.
+Ministerial consultation on an Official Information Act 1982 request is no different tofrom any other consultation process.
+It should be clear that the agency is consulting rather than providing the request for the portfolio Minister's information, and sufficient time should be allowed for the Minister's office to provide any input about the proposed decision.
+The decision on how to respond to the request must nonetheless be made by the agency, in accordance with the Official Information Act 1982.
+It is good practice for Ministers and chief executives to agree on how consultation arrangements on Official Information Act 1982 requests will be handled generally.
+The Ombudsman has published a "model protocol" whichthat can be used to guide these arrangements, and encourages agencies to proactively publish such arrangements. - Agencies should consider whether the information requested of them is more closely connected with the portfolio Minister's functions (as set out in paragraph 2.22).
+If so, the request must be transferred to the Minister under section 14 of the Official Information Act 1982 (see paragraph 8.368.33).
+For example, a request should be transferred if it is for information that relates to executive government decision-making functions, or for information that could, if released, prejudice the portfolio Minister's ability to perform these functions. - On being consulted, the portfolio Minister may take the view that information that the agency considers should be released, should not be released.
 In such a case, transferring the request to the Minister may be an appropriate way forward, if the requirements of section 14 of the Act can be satisfied.
-Each case of this kind needs to be handled carefully at a senior level within the department, with reference to the Minister if necessary.
-Where the request is not transferred to the Minister, the views of the Minister are not determinative, and an assessment needs to be made by the department as to whether any of the withholding provisions apply. - 8.53 A department should advise its Minister if it intends to release any information that is particularly sensitive or potentially controversial, in accordance with the "no surprises" principle (see paragraph 3.22).
-A notification for this purpose is not the same as consultation and should not unduly delay the release of information. - 8.54 Advice on ministerial consultation or notification can be sought from the State Services Commission or the Office of the Ombudsman.
+Each case of this kind needs to be handled carefully at a senior level within the agency, with reference to the portfolio Minister if necessary.
+Where the request is not transferred to the portfolio Minister, the views of the Minister are not determinative, and an assessment needs to be made by the agency as to whether any of the withholding provisions apply. - 8.56 An agency should advise its Minister if it intends to release any information that is particularly sensitive or potentially controversial, in accordance with the "no surprises" principle (see paragraph 3.265).
+A notification for this purpose is not the same as consultation and should be done at the same time as, or just before, sending the decision to the requester, so as not to delay the agency's decision on a request.